Day trip to Tequila from Puerto Vallarta! Explore the town, visit a distillery, learn about how tequila is made, and enjoy tasty samples.

-After our first house sit in Mexico, we were chatting with the homeowners.
-Knowing that we were still going to be in the country for awhile, they were suggesting other places they thought we should visit.
+After our first house sit in Mexico, we chatted with the homeowners.
+Knowing that we were still going to be in the country for a while, they suggested other places they thought we should visit.
 One of those places was the town of Tequila.
 When we realized we could take a day trip to Tequila with Via Rio Grande Tours, we jumped at the chance.

 Traveling To Tequila From Puerto Vallarta

 Getting to Tequila from Puerto Vallarta takes a few hours.
-Our meet up spot was at the local Sam’s Club and we were told to be there at 4:45 AM to check in and leave by 5 AM.
-We arrived as the busses and shuttle vans were just pulling up.
+Our meet-up spot was at the local Sam’s Club and we were told to be there at 4:45 AM to check in and leave by 5 AM.
+We arrived as the buses and shuttle vans were just pulling up.
 Next, we checked in and were told what bus and seats we had.

 We left a little late, maybe around 5:30 AM.
 Then we made two quick stops in the towns of Mezcales and Bucerias to pick up additional passengers.
 And we were off!
 We left when it was still dark, but as the sun came up, we could see the landscape changing and it was really quite pretty.

-After everyone finished eating, we all climbed back into the bus and continued on our way.
+After everyone finished eating, we all climbed back onto the bus and continued on our way.
 We arrived around 11:15 AM, so the bus ride from Puerto Vallarta to Tequila took a little over six hours.
 Keep in mind, though, that that included two additional pickups and breakfast.
-If you’re traveling to Tequila from Puerto Vallarta without stops, it is about a four hour drive.
+If you’re traveling to Tequila from Puerto Vallarta without stops, it is about a four-hour drive.

 Things To Do In Tequila

 After the bus was parked, we were given an hour and a half to explore Tequila on our own.
 We followed the crowds and made our way to Tequila’s main square, Plaza Principal.
 Along the way we passed restaurants, souvenir shops, and, of course, liquor stores selling tequila.